Anna Trebunskaya: Dancing with the Stars

-In Season 2, she partnered football star Jerry Rice, and together they came in 2nd to pop star Drew Lachey and Cheryl Burke.
+In Season 2, she partnered football star Jerry Rice, and together they came in second to pop star Drew Lachey and Cheryl Burke.
 Trebunskaya and her husband Jonathan Roberts also performed together on results shows in its first three seasons.
 Trebunskaya returned to Dancing with the Stars for its fifth season and her celebrity partner was model Albert Reed.
 They were the second couple eliminated from the competition.
 Trebunskaya competed on Season 6 of Dancing with the Stars and her celebrity partner was actor Steve Guttenberg.
 She and Guttenberg were the third couple to be eliminated.
 In Season 9, her partner was UFC fighter Chuck Liddell.
 She and Liddell were the sixth couple to be eliminated.
 In Season 10, she competed with US Olympic Figure Skating Gold Medalist Evan Lysacek.
 They finished in 2nd place to pop star Nicole Scherzinger and Derek Hough.

 In Season 11, Trebunskaya was partnered with football quarterback Kurt Warner.
 They placed 5th overall and were the 8th couple eliminated.

 For the twelfth season, Trebunskaya was partnered with boxing legend, Sugar Ray Leonard.
 They were the third couple eliminated.
 For the thirteenth season, Trebunskaya was partnered with fashion guru Carson Kressley.
 They were the fifth couple eliminated.
 In season 14, she was partnered with soap opera star Jack Wagner.
 They were the second couple eliminated from the competition.
 For season 15, she was partnered with season 2 winner Drew Lachey, they were eliminated in week 3 of competition on a double elimination week.

 On September 2, 2015, Trebunskaya was announced as returning pro for season 21 after a 5-season hiatus.
 She was paired with actor Gary Busey.
 They were eliminated on Week 4 and finished in 10th place.

+On October 24, 2023, Trebunskaya returned to the show's thirty-second season, joining a group of original DWTS pro-dancers, performing a special group tribute, a choreographed group performance, dancing to "Moon River"; the number was dedicated in memory of head judge Len Goodman, who died in April 2023.
+Goodman's widow, Sue, was in the audience.